Win11Strove/babylon-chain/x/btclightclient/README.md

 If a better fork is encountered:
 1. The current chain is rolled back to the parent of the received fork.
-2. The chain is extend with new headers from the fork.
+2. The chain is extended with new headers from the fork.

 A better fork is defined as the fork with higher total difficulty, summing the difficulties for each block in the fork.